Rehabilitation - Sports - Standing MRI - X-Ray

 A key goal of this approach is to improve automatic and unconscious control of the ‘integrated stabilising muscle system’ of the spine and body frame; in doing so, patients learn better quality postures and movements.
 By using a combination of particular manual clinical procedures and exercises, it is currently understood that movement control centres (‘software programs’) in the brain are activated.
 Specific ‘body awareness’ exercises are taught for the patient to practice – with a focus on these being performed with the best quality.
 Eventually, through repetition of the exercises, spine and body frame stability becomes a habit and independent of the conscious brain.

-Other conditions that we help manage with this approach include:
+Other conditions that may be assisted with this approach include:

 • baby / child posture and movement development problems